JamoDevNich/SuperHub3-CLI/README.md

 ## Getting Started
 ### Authenticating
-Before running the script, you'll first need to get the authentication details for the router, which will be used by the python script to log in.
-This can be done by logging into the router and capturing the GET request using your browser's developer tools.
-You only need to capture the GET request once.

-Once you have captured the GET request, it will look similar to this: `http://192.168.0.1/login?arg=**KEY1**&_n=**KEY2**&_=**KEY3**`

-Open the python file in a text editor of your choice and refill the contents in *superhub_key1*, *superhub_key2* and *superhub_key3* respectively, with the keys in the request.
+From version 0.1.5 onwards, authenticating simply requires your Superhub's passcode.
+To have the script automatically authenticate with the router, open the python file in a text editor of your choice and change the *superhub_password* variable to your hub's passcode.

 ### Customising Output
 While the file is still open in the text editor, you can modify the *set_verbose_mode* and *set_list_mode* outputs to whichever valid options best suit the method of verbosity you would like from the output.